- Academy Color Encoding System (ACES)

 - The color is not a pure green anymore in the ACEScg color space (right image).

-Thanks to ACES and its conversion process, the ray is no longer stopped by a zero on some channels (Red and Blue in this case).
+Thanks to ACES and its conversion process, the ray is no longer stopped by a zero on some channels (red and blue in this case).
 Light paths are therefore less likely to be stopped by a null channel.

-IDT (Input Display Transform) description
+IDT (Input Device Transform) description

 ACES provides all the 3D LUTs and Matrix we need to process these transforms.
 This is why it is so powerful !
 Most common IDT for Computer Graphics are :